celluloid/celluloid/README.md

 your worries about building multithreaded Ruby programs:

 * __Automatic "deadlock-free" synchronization:__ Celluloid uses a concurrent
-  object model which combines method dispatch with thread synchronization.
+  object model which combines method dispatch and thread synchronization.
   Each actor is a concurrent object running in its own thread, and every method invocation is wrapped in a fiber that can be suspended whenever it calls out to other actors, and resumed when the response is available.
 This means